-Newsletter Contributions

-Please send contributions directly

-to the Newsletter Editor.
-Hard copy

-binary or text files are preferred,

-but any form will be gratefully

-accepted.
-Deadline for publication

-is the 1st Wednesday of the month

-preceding the month in which the

-item might be included.
-An article

-will be printed when space permits will be printed when space permits if, in the opinion of the Newsletter Editor, it constitutes suitable material for publication.
+Newsletter Contributions Please send contributions directly to the Newsletter Editor.
+Hard copy binary or text files are preferred, but any form will be gratefully accepted.
+Deadline for publication is the 1st Wednesday of the month preceding the month in which the item might be included.
+An article will be printed when space permits if, in the opinion of the Newsletter Editor, it constitutes suitable material for publication.

-Advertising Direct Advertising inquiries to our co-ordinator Eric Holterman at: PO Box 21-425 Eagan, MN, 55121 612-454-5628
+Advertising Direct Advertising inquiries to our co-ordinator Eric Holterman at: PO Box 21-425 Eagan, MN, 55121 612-454-562 612-454-5628